josh-collinsworth/joco-sveltekit/src/lib/content/posts/sveltekit-page-transitions.md

 Benefits aside, there _are_ a few important drawbacks of page transitions that we should consider.

 First of all, **page transitions require JavaScript**--for now, at least.
 The [view transitions API](https://developer.chrome.com/docs/web-platform/view-transitions/) is on the horizon, and it's quite possible that within a year or two of this writing, we could have this type of transition available (and progressively enhanced!) in all modern browsers.
 For now, however, page transitions unavoidably require extra JavaScript.
-That's not necessarily a bad thing per se, but it does add a bit to your bundle size.

 Another drawback: **page transitions can be difficult to implement accessibly**.
 This is more of a concern when rolling your own page transition from scratch than it is when working with SvelteKit--which generally handles things like setting focus properly and making sure the back button works--but it's still something to be aware of.